dzepp2020/Bind-Docker/README.md

 # Bind-Docker
-ICS Bind Container that runs an recursive ICS Bind DNS server which is bootstraped to root domain servers.
-This should be fully funciontal and also allow the user to explore the following:
+ICS Bind [Docker](https://www.docker.com) container built on [Ubuntu](https://www.ubuntu.com) that runs a recursive [ICS Bind DNS](https://ics.org) server which is bootstraped to root TLD servers.
+This should be fully functional and also allows the user to explore the following:

 * Zone Overrides (highjack a zone)
-* Response Policy Zones
+* Response Policy Zones (server alternate responses for individual records)

-I've enjoy tinkering DNS and Docker.
-This Docker container useful to *see* all the DNS traffic coming from a machine; as well as, a explorering RPZ and domain highjacking.
+I've enjoyed tinkering DNS and Docker.
+This Docker container is useful to *see* all the DNS traffic coming from a machine; as well as, a exploring RPZ and domain highjacking.

 # Domain highjacking
 You can use this if you want to highjack or blackhole a domain.
 This basically will make the recurse server act as if it is authoritative for the domain in question.
 To highjack a domain we simply define a db.ovveride zone as follows: